tchell/melvor-scratch-off/README.md

   - `USER_NAME=<username>` The username to log in with.
   - `PASSWORD=<password>` The password to log in with.

+If you don't pass the username and password arguments the script will prompt you to enter them.

 # Development

 Feel free to open a PR if you want to add features/functionality.
 This is not a perfect implementation and some small additional changes could improve a lot.